consulo/consulo-dev.github.io/docs/tutorials/custom_language_support/language_and_filetype.md

 Skip to [section 2.6](#26-run-the-project).

 ## 2.5.
 Register the FileType Using a Factory
-This pattern is necessary when targeting versions of the IntelliJ Platform prior to 2019.2
+This pattern is necessary when targeting versions of the Consulo prior to 2019.2

 ### 2.5.1 Define a FileType Factory
 First, define `SimpleFileTypeFactory` as a subclass of [`FileTypeFactory`](upsource:///platform/platform-api/src/com/intellij/openapi/fileTypes/FileTypeFactory.java).